ldbc/ldbc_graphalytics_platforms_graphblas/graphalytics-platforms-graphblas/README.md

 GraphBLAS...
 (TODO: provide a short description on GraphBLAS).
 To execute Graphalytics benchmark on GraphBLAS, follow the steps in the Graphalytics tutorial on [Running Benchmark](https://github.com/ldbc/ldbc_graphalytics/wiki/Manual%3A-Running-Benchmark) with the GraphBLAS-specific instructions listed below.

+### Prerequisites
+Get [SuiteSparse:GraphBLAS](https://github.com/sergiud/SuiteSparse/tree/master/GraphBLAS) and install with `sudo make install`.
+We tested the code with GraphBLAS 2.2.2 included in SuiteSparse 5.4.0.

 ### Obtain the platform driver
 There are two possible ways to obtain the GraphBLAS platform driver: